uhs-robert/oasis.nvim/README.md

 **All themes are fully AAA WCAG compliant**.
 Light themes use warm beige-to-peachy tones to minimize blue light exposure and support eye health during extended coding sessions.

 > [!NOTE]
-> **✨ NEW: Themed Syntax Mode** - Try `:OasisThemedSyntax` to make each variant feel more distinct!
-Statements and keywords now use each theme's signature color (blue in lagoon, teal in mirage, orange in canyon, etc.) instead of universal yellow tones.
-[Learn more ↓](#toggle-themed-syntax)
+> **✨ NEW in v3.0: Themed Syntax is Now Default** - Each variant now uses its signature color for statements and keywords (blue in lagoon, teal in mirage, orange in canyon, etc.) creating more distinct visual personalities.
+Prefer classic yellow syntax?
+[See how to opt-out ↓](#toggle-themed-syntax)

 <table>
   <tr>